-Oligopoly is a common economic system in today’s society.
-The word "oligopoly" comes from the Greek “oligos” meaning "little or small" and “polein” meaning "to sell."
-When “oligos” is used in the plural, it means "few."
+Oligopoly is an economic term used to describe a specific type of competitive environment.
+The word "oligopoly" comes from the Greek oligos, meaning "little or small" and polein, meaning "to sell."
+When oligos is used in the plural, it means "few."
 The word oligopoly is used to refer to a market sector in which there are only a few competitors.

 Businesses that are part of an oligopoly share some common characteristics: